Latest News and Announcements

 OPNAVINST 1720.4B has recently been signed detailing Navy Suicide Prevention Program policy and procedural updates.
 This instruction highlights requirements of the Sailor Assistance and Intercept for Life (SAIL) Program, updated guidance on the Department of Defense Suicide Event Report (DoDSER), requirements for suicide prevention program managers (SPPM) at echelon 2 and 3 commands, explains suicide prevention coordinator (SPC) roles and responsibilities, and provides guidance on reducing access to lethal means.

-.
-Find other resources to support local action throughout the fiscal year on the Every Sailor, Every Day > Get Involved page.
+The new FY-20 1 Small ACT Toolkit includes facts about suicide prevention, social media content and graphics, engagement and event ideas, sample plan of the week notes and additional resources to promote a culture supportive of psychological health, emotional wellness, protective factors, connectedness and seeking help on a local level.
+Download it here.
+Find other resources to support local action throughout the year on the Every Sailor, Every Day > Get Involved page.
 Subscribe to our distribution list to be notified when new products are available and follow us on Facebook, Twitter and Wordpress for daily tips to help you be there for Every Sailor, Every Day.

 SECNAV Instruction 5720.44C (chapter 7, section 0702-2-c.3) states that all Navy websites must display the above image on their homepages.
 This image should be hyperlinked to the Military Crisis Line (www.militarycrisisline.net).